vllm-project/vllm/README.md

 ---

 *Latest News* 🔥
-- [2023/09] We created our [Discord server](https://discord.gg/jz7wjKhh6g) for vLLM!
+- [2023/09] We created our [Discord server](https://discord.gg/jz7wjKhh6g)!
 Join us to discuss vLLM and LLM serving!
-We will also post the latest updates on vLLM there.
+We will also post the latest announcements and updates there.
 - [2023/09] We released our [PagedAttention paper](https://arxiv.org/abs/2309.06180) on arXiv!
 - [2023/08] We would like to express our sincere gratitude to [Andreessen Horowitz](https://a16z.com/2023/08/30/supporting-the-open-source-ai-community/) (a16z) for providing a generous grant to support the open-source development and research of vLLM.
 - [2023/07] Added support for LLaMA-2!
 You can run and serve 7B/13B/70B LLaMA-2s on vLLM with a single command!